Skip to content

 • Cage

-When Alias evolved into The Pulse, Luke Cage became a recurring character.
+When the Alias comics evolved and became The Pulse, Luke Cage staid on board as a recurring character.

 Luke Cage: The New Avengers

-Bendis likes Luke Cage and he used him in his Avengers.
-In fact, this happened during the Pulse.
+B.M.
+Bendis likes Luke Cage and he used him in his Avengers comics.
+In fact, this happened during The Pulse.

-During that period of time, Luke Cage started to appear in a lot of series as a guest star (it comes with being an Avengers).
+During that period, Luke Cage started to appear in a lot of series as a guest star (it comes with being an Avengers).
 It’s hard to track every appearance.
 We are focusing here on his major contribution, mostly the New Avengers.

-Being part of the Avengers implied taking part in all the major events.
-For Luke Cage, it started here with House of M. The Avengers and the X-Men are faced with a common foe that becomes their greatest threat: Wanda Maximoff!
+Being part of the Avengers team implied taking part in all the major events.
+For Luke Cage, it started here with the House of M crossover event.
+The Avengers and the X-Men are faced with a common foe that becomes their greatest threat: Wanda Maximoff!
 The Scarlet Witch is out of control, and the fate of the entire world is in her hands.
-It’s House of M, and for more information and tie-ins, go to the reading order.

 It’s The Civil War!
 The U.S. Government proposed the Superhuman Registration Act, intending to register all super-powered beings as living weapons of mass destruction and requiring all costumed heroes to unmask themselves before the government and subject themselves to federally mandated standards.
 Heroes had to choose between rallying behind either Iron Man’s pro-registration forces or Captain America’s opposition.
-The Civil War began., go to the reading order.
+The Civil War began and it was massive.
+I’d recommend you to check out our guide to reading the Civil War comics in order for a complete experience.

 Post-Civil War, Luke Cage joined his friend Danny Rand as a supporting character in Immortal Iron Fist.

-The Secret Invasion begins with a brutal battle between the New Avengers and the Hand—one that claims the life of Elektra and reveals that she was a Skrull!
+The Secret Invasion begins with a brutal battle between the New Avengers and the Hand—one that claims the life of Elektra and reveals that she was a Skrull all along!
 What does this mean for Tony Stark and his Mighty Avengers?
-How about the Illuminati? go to the Reading Order!
+How about the Illuminati?
+As usual, we have a guide to help you go through the Secret Invasion comics in order!

 Marvel Siege LogoAnd now, Siege!
 It’s the end of the Dark Reign Era.
 Coerced by Loki and on the brink of madness, Osborn, in his final bid to take total control, targets the final obstacle in his mission…Asgard.
-More with the reading order of the event.
+Follow the guide to read the Siege comics in order.

 • Siege